sydrawat01/dotfiles/README.md

 ├── README.md
 ├── configs
 │ ├── hyper
-│ │ ├── .hyper.js
+│ │ └── .hyper.js
-│ │ ├── .zprofile
+│ ├── npm
-│ │ └── .zshrc
+│ │ └── .npmrc
 │ ├── vim
 │ │ └── .vimrc
 │ └── vscode
 │   ├── .babelrc
 │   ├── .eslintrc
 │   ├── .prettierrc
+│   ├── extensions.txt
+│   ├── java.json
 │   └── settings.json
 ├── extras
 │ └── cmd-colors.sh
 ├── git
 │ └── .gitconfig
 ├── runcom
+│ ├── .bash_profile
+│ ├── .zprofile
+│ ├── .zshrc
-│ └── .bash_profile
+│ └── material-theme.terminal
 └── snippets
  └── java.json
 ```

-## The `dotfiles` command

-    $ dotfiles help
-    Usage: dotfiles <command>

-    Commands:
-       clean            Clean up caches (brew, npm, gem, rvm)
-       dock             Apply macOS Dock settings
-       edit             Open dotfiles in IDE (code) and Git GUI (stree)
-       help             This help message
-       macos            Apply macOS system defaults
-       test             Run tests
-       update           Update packages and pkg managers (OS, brew, npm, gem)

-## Customize/extend
+## One script install

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.bash_profile` automatically.
-This file is in `.gitignore`.

-Alternatively, you can have an additional, personal dotfiles repo at `~/.extra`.
-The runcom `.bash_profile` sources all `~/.extra/runcom/*.sh` files.
+To run the script to install all basic software on your Mac, use this shell script: `install.sh`.

+Before you can use it, provide exec permissions to this file:

+`chmod +x install.sh`

+Then, run the file:

+`./install.sh`

 ## Additional resources